5th Gen 4Runner Mods (Part 2)

 - Gibson Superflow Single Exhaust

 Each one of these has a different sound, Flowmaster being the loudest and deepest.
-The Borla and Magnaflow seem to sound similar (a nice medium rumble).
+The Borla and Magnaflow seem to sound similar compared to the Flowmaster (a nice medium rumble), although MagnaFlow is louder and deeper than the Borla.
 Do your research on these throughout YouTube and you are sure to find one that fits your style best.

 4Runner Mod #2 – Replace OEM Intake with CAI

-Let’s be real here, the stock intake on the 5th Gen 4Runner is no beuno.
+Let’s be real here, the stock intake on the 5th Gen 4Runner is pretty mediocre.
 The stock intake air box is big, clunky and restricts much-needed airflow to the 4.0-liter engine.
 Swapping out your stock airbox with an aftermarket CAI (Cold Air Intake) will give you a slight boost in performance and increase in fuel efficiency.

-Replacing the stock airbox with an aftermarket intake should also free up some space around your engine for another mod (maybe another battery…).
+Replacing the stock airbox with an aftermarket intake should also free up some space around your engine for another mod (maybe another battery, air compressor, or something else).
 There are plenty of good cold air intake options available for the 5th Gen 4Runner.

 Best 5th Gen 4Runner Intake Options